-- 84 Many Eligible Securities, in particular common stocks, are issued in physical form in Hong Kong.
+- 90 Many Eligible Securities, in particular common stocks, are issued in physical form31 in Hong Kong.
 Holders of common stocks may choose to hold shares in physical form outside CCASS and register their shareholdings in their own names.
-Alternatively, they may deposit their physical certificates into CCASS via CCASS Participants. - 85 Share certificates deposited into CCASS must be supported by a validly signed instrument of transfer for re-registration into the name of HKSCC's nominee, HKSCC Nominees Limited (HKSCC Nominees).
+Alternatively, they may deposit their physical certificates into CCASS via CCASS Participants. - 91 Share certificates deposited into CCASS must be supported by a validly signed instrument of transfer for re-registration into the name of HKSCC's nominee, HKSCC Nominees Limited (HKSCC Nominees)32.
 Once accepted by HKSCC, the securities deposited are reflected by a credit entry made to the specified stock account of the depositing CCASS Participant.
 Securities held in CCASS are fungible.
-Currently, securities deposited into CCASS are given immediate credit in the stock accounts of depositing CCASS Participants (other than IPs) and are available for use in settlement activities. - 86 HKSCC is not the share registrar of Eligible Securities held in CCASS.
+Currently, securities deposited into CCASS are given immediate credit in the stock accounts of depositing CCASS Participants (other than IPs33) and are available for use in settlement activities.34 - 92 HKSCC is not the share registrar of Eligible Securities held in CCASS.
 HKSCC delivers all deposited share certificates upon receipt to the respective share registrars for re-registration into the name of HKSCC Nominees.
-Once re-registered, HKSCC Nominees becomes the registered shareholder on the company's register of members and holds the legal title to the shares on behalf of CCASS Participants and/or their clients who are the beneficial owners.
+Once re-registered, HKSCC Nominees becomes the registered shareholder on the company's register of members and holds the legal title to the shares on behalf of CCASS Participants and/or their clients who are the beneficial owners. - 93 CCASS Participants may withdraw shares (other than China Connect Securities) from CCASS in respect of their holdings recorded in their stock accounts.
+Based on the withdrawal instructions authorised by CCASS Participants, HKSCC retrieves share certificates from its vault for their collection at the depository counter normally on the same day or the following day, depending on the time when the instructions are authorised. - 94 ChinaClear maintains two omnibus stock accounts in CCASS to keep the aggregate shareholdings of SEHK Securities under Shanghai Connect and Shenzhen Connect separately on behalf of for all eligible ChinaClear members.
+ChinaClear maintains details of shareholdings of SEHK Securities in its own system and records at investor level.
+HKSCC does not normally provide physical deposit or physical withdrawal services to ChinaClear with respect to the SEHK Securities held in its omnibus stock accounts with CCASS except physical withdrawal of non-eligible securities (if available) or unless otherwise mutually agreed between HKSCC and ChinaClear.